Insights & Resources

 Why Brainstorming Fails (And What to Do Instead)

 Brainstorming favors fast talkers and big personalities.
-The best ideas from Gold Mine analyzers, Blue Ocean connectors, and Green Planet strategists never surface.
+The best ideas from Natural Gold Mines analyzers, Natural Blue Oceans connectors, and Natural Green Planets strategists never surface.
 Here's a better approach.

 Read →